ChristopherWerby/code-modules/README.md

 Other than Pipsqueak’s logo, Code Modules is open source under the MIT license.

-Below are just the notes for the Sample Website.
+Below are just the notes for the creation of the Sample Website.
 The links above should be of more interest.